*****By Gal Sadeh, Sr. Data Scientist, Silverfort*****

 - Use of admin tools like PSexec – PSexec is typically used by admins to upload, execute and interact with an executable on a remote host.
 If used by a hacker, it can enable the same operations without alerting anyone on the malicious use.

-If you want to read more about this, I highly recommend the following paper on lateral movement tactic.
+If you want to read more about this, I highly recommend on lateral movement tactics. this paper.

 The full list contains many more patterns.
 However, overtime we see that attackers are deviating from the list, becoming more creative and sophisticated.
 This means that using a black-list of known malicious attack patterns is becoming less relevant, and using black-lists to detect evolving threats is no longer effective.
 That’s why a different method is needed – one that doesn’t not use a black-list to detect lateral movement.

-Silverfort’s Patternless Detection Algorithm – A High Level Overview:
+Patternless Movement Detection Algorithm – A Deep Dive:

 To identify lateral movement we want the algorithm to find a sequence of consecutive authentication requests that occurred in a short period between entities that usually don’t communicate with each other.
 The output will be a sequence of authentication requests that is suspected as a lateral movement attack.